suhil28/Uipath_REF_BotsDNA_PointOfContact/README.md

 * Built on top of *Transactional Business Process* template
 * Uses *State Machine* layout for the phases of automation project
-* Offers high level logging, exception handling and recovery
+* Offers high-level logging, exception handling, and recovery
 * Keeps external settings in *Config.xlsx* file and Orchestrator assets
 * Pulls credentials from Orchestrator assets and *Windows Credential Manager*
 * Gets transaction data from Orchestrator queue and updates back status